isaacbyr/isaacbyr/README.md

  </div>

  ---
- ### About Me :
+ ### :mountain_snow: About Me :
  Aspiring Full Stack Developer, primarly working with C# backends & React frontends

- - Currently working on a stock market trading and tracking app called StockPile
+ - :chart_with_upwards_trend: Currently working on a stock market trading and tracking app called StockPile
- -
+ - :man_student: About to graduate from BrainStation web development bootcamp
+ - :test_tube: Spend spare time working on projects & learning DS&A

  ---